rillian/2019-gsoc/README.md

 texts.
 At a minimum there should be publication references and urls for the hand-drawn copies and photographs of the source object.
-This will provide viewer software with everything it needs to present the same data as the main cdli website.
+This will provide viewer software with everything it needs to present the same data as the main CDLI website.

 I wrote a [python wrapper](https://github.com/cdli-gh/cdli-cts/blob/1813415/update/cdli.py) for the catalog metadata.
 This should be packaged so it can be